- Slovakia - Wikipedia

 Slovakia is a mountainous landlocked country in Central Europe It is positioned both in the Northern and Eastern hemispheres of the Earth Slovakia is bordered by 5 Nations: by Poland in the north; Hungary in the south; Ukraine in the east; Austria in the southwest and Czech Republic in the west

-- Slovakia - The World Factbook
+- Slovakia - New World Encyclopedia

-- Slovakia - Wikiwand
+- About Slovakia - Slovakia. travel

-- About Slovakia Introduction - slovake. eu
+- About Slovakia – slovakia. com

 |